krasimir/blog-posts/2017/HigherOrderComponents/post.md

 `dependencies.map(get)` is simply converting the array of dependency keys (strings) to an array of actual objects (our stores).
 And because it is an array we may use the spread operator to pass the items as arguments to `mapDepsToProps` function.

-Of course the implementation here is far from perfect.
+Of course the implementation here is naive and far from perfect.
 We just did the initial dependency injection.
-The `wire`d component needs to be re-rendered if some of the dependencies changes but that is another story.
+The `wire`d component needs to be re-rendered if some of the dependencies change but that is a whole other story.
 This could be solved by again using some sort of observer pattern where we listen for changes (or invalidate) in the dependencies.

 ## Conclusion

-I'm using a lot of higher-order components on daily basis.
-Started playing with this pattern in [HOCBox repo](https://github.com/krasimir/hocbox) where I did a more advanced version of the above examples.
+I'm using a lot of higher-order components in my daily job.
+I started playing with this pattern in [HOCBox repo](https://github.com/krasimir/hocbox) where I did more advanced versions of the above examples.
 There is also [signals](https://github.com/krasimir/hocbox#signals) implementation which is about exchanging messages between components.
 If you find this interesting I will be more then happy to see some other use cases where HOCs are the driving power.

 Thanks for reading.